KmolYuan/apimd/README.md

 ## Stubs

-If a module has a stub file, the stub file will be loaded instead of the module.
+If a module has a stub file (`.pyi`), the stub file will be loaded for annotations once again.
 Docstrings should still be written in the module first.

-## Inner links

-The docstring can refer the names in the same module or same class.
-Use `[name]`, `[class.attribute]` or `[attribute]` syntax to refer them.
-If attribute name is conflict with global names, the global name is preferred.
+For extensions (`.so`, `.pyd` or `.dylib` with Python version suffix), this tool will try to load the docstrings from module if `.py` file is not found.